Washington

 The development of solar energy in Ohio is rocketing forward despite the state legislature’s opposition to renewables.
 Lower costs, advancing technology, and demand from companies that want to use renewable energy are all market forces driving the continued push toward more solar farms.
 Amazon, Facebook, and Google—all of which have energy-intensive data centers in central Ohio—are the big-name companies in the state that have pledged to switch to renewables.

 There are also companies like American Electric Power based in Columbus, which is aiming to reach net-zero carbon dioxide emissions by 2050.
 That’s the goal for many companies and even entire states across the country.
-As solar panel efficiency, storage options, analytics, and the grid itself continue to develop, everyone can work together to reach net-zero by 2050!
+Though the legislation seems bleak, as solar panel efficiency, storage options, analytics, and the grid itself continue to develop, everyone can work together to reach net-zero by 2050!

 Get Help Finding a Solar Development Partner

 Despite opposition from legislators, solar developers are vying for opportunities to lease land in Ohio and become part of the PJM Interconnection, a region that covers several states and gives developers a larger market for their product.
 If you own land in Ohio, you have what developers are looking for!
-You can lease your land to build a utility-scale solar farm and earn much more money than you could by growing crops.
+You can lease your land to build a utility-scale or distributed generation (DG) solar farm and potentially earn much more money than you could by growing crops.

-Still, you don’t necessarily want to team up with the first developer that comes knocking.
-Work with NLR Solar, and we’ll help you find the perfect partner.
-As experts in utility-scale solar farms, we’ll ensure your land is fully vetted and help you successfully navigate the process of leasing your property.
+Still, you do not necessarily want to team up with the first developer that comes knocking.
+Work with Scout Land Consultants, and we’ll help you find the perfect partner.
+As experts in solar project development, we’ll ensure your land is fully vetted and help you successfully navigate the process of leasing your property.

 New York

 If you are a landowner in New York, chances are alternative energy companies have contacted you many times over the past few years about setting up a solar farm on your property.
-The market is hot right now, having grown by a whopping 575% over the past four years.
+The solar market is hot right now, having an annual growth rate of 24% in the last decade.

 Now, time is running out to lease land for solar in New York.
 Is this the right time to act?